sa-concept-refactoring/doc/main.typ

 Clangd is the language server which lives in the #link("https://github.com/llvm/llvm-project")[llvm-project] repository under `clang-tools-extra/clangd`.
 For this project the goal is to add refactoring features which can be found within the clangd folder `tweaks`.

+== Coding Guidelines

+As all big projects the LLVM also has defined condign guidelines which should be followed.
+The documentation is written really well and can be found #link("https://llvm.org/docs/CodingStandards.html")[here].
+A lot of guidelines are written down but some things seem to be missing.
+While refactoring the first feature the question came up if trailing returns should be used or not.
+Unfortunately this case is not described within the coding guidelines and after looking at other code snippets it was decided to stick with the non trailing version of return values.

+== Project Structure

+The LLVM project is quite big and it took a while to figure out how it is structured.

+For refactoring features classes can be created in the following directory:
+- llvm-project
+  - clang-tools-extra
+    - clangd
+      - refactor
+        - tweaks

 === Existing Features
 We did not find any specific language server features related to concepts.
 Some basics like symbol rename seem to work well though.